HenrikSamuelsson/reading-modern-c-3rd-ed/c-jargon.md

 ## P

 **parentheses**
-A pair of markings in C source code that looks like: `()`.
-Commonly used with other code placed inside the pair.
-Interpretation of the parentheses depending on context.
-One usage being to indicate a function call.
+A pair of markings in C source code that looks like: `()`, typically used with some other code placed inside the pair.
+Interpretation of the parentheses depends on context.
+One prominent usage being to indicate a function call.
+Other usages are to workaround the default operator precedence and being required by the statements `if`, `switch`, `for` and `while`.

 **print**
 When a C program outputs text, commonly in a terminal window.